darkguy2008/hotplugger/README.md

 A lot of work and sleepless nights were involved in this procedure, so if this app helps you in any way or another, please consider sending a small donation, it helps a lot in these tough times!

 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif">](https://www.paypal.com/donate?hosted_button_id=H2YLSRHBQJ94G)

+## Changelog

+(2020-02-05)

+* Initial changelog writing
+* App was refactored a bit with improved python mad skillz.
+It also seems to be a bit more stable and robust, it doesn't hang much anymore and USB detection seems to work better.
+This is due to the fact that I added a stupid 1-second delay after all the USB UDEV events have gone through.
+Since there's no way to know when UDEV has "finished" sending all the events (and there could be a lot more) the commands being sent to QEMU to add the device will have to wait 1 second now.
+While it's not ideal, it should be enough to avoid a VM hanging up and I can live with that.